straitm/EBuilder/README.txt

   Number of module packets: Unsigned 16 bit integer.

-    It is not expected to be greater than 0xff, but it is convenient to have all magic numbers be 16 bits and to align things to 32 bits.
+    It is not expected to be greater than 0xff, but it is convenient to align things to 32 bits.

     TODO: I am not sure whether the number of module packets is always equal to the number of modules with hits, or if they can be repeated in the case